-Generally, standing orders will include an implementation date as well as an expiration date.
-Periodic review of standing orders is important, because vaccine recommendations may change over time.
+(e.g., hepatitis B, varicella).
+See Use ofStanding Orders Programs to Increase Adult implementation date as well as an expiration date.
+Vaccination Rates: Recommendations of the Periodic review of standing orders is important ACIP.
+MMWR 2000;49 (No. RR-because vaccine recommendations may change over time.